Perkedel/Lah-Mboh/docs/Tutorial/SourcePortsAndIwads.md

 - `Official` = Came from the author or the company themselves.
 Source Ports that are available fresh from the factory oven.
 Mods, Plugins, Addons, Download / Market place held by the company themselves.
 - `Vanilla` = Original.
 Game Engine original source code and/or binary.
 Things that Source Ports derives from the beginning.
 - `Arena DM` = Multiplayer focused, Deathmatch, Social Media Hangout
+- `Achievement Enabled` = Achievement enabled even on modded situations.
+Typically, some or all Achievements are not available using mods and/or playing custom maps.
+This mark will be here for Source Port and/or IWAD that do still keep Achievements despite.
 - `Deprecated` = Old & discontinued.
 Maybe replaced with the newer one.
 If Engine is deprecated, that mean its the recommendation to just that new one instead.
 - `Paid` = Source port or collections of it are paid (as most rest of them do not).
 Symbol unecessary for IWADs or PWADs / DLC, unless otherwise stated.
 - `Censored` = Contains censorship of certain regular element to cope out regional or mass regulations.